 Catholic Charities in Oswego assistance programs.

-With the weak economy, there are times when families in Oswego New York, the city of Fulton, and individuals across the county need help.
+There are times when families in Oswego New York, the city of Fulton, and individuals across the county need help.
 Catholic Charities administers a number of programs and resources for the less fortunate and working poor.
 Most of the aid they administer is focused on people who are faced with a crisis that is not of their doing.
 Someone may need help with paying bills or rent due to an unexpected job loss, medical emergency, car repair, or some other expense.

 Emergency services for rent, utilities, and basic needs